 Usually, symptoms appear within the first several weeks after the infected mosquito bites you.
 In people with P. vivax or P. ovale infections, it is possible for some Plasmodium parasites to remain inside the liver.
 If this happens, dormant parasite forms can become active and trigger malaria symptoms months or years after the first exposure.

 Malaria is one of the major causes of preventable death in the world today.
-It affects more than 500 million people worldwide and causes 1 to 2 million deaths every year.
+It affects more than 500 million people worldwide and causes one to two million deaths every year.
 It is a tropical disease.
 Therefore, it is rare in the United States and European countries, where almost all cases are seen in people who have traveled from countries where malaria is common.

 In the tropics, the particular species of Plasmodium varies from country to country.
 In some areas, new strains of malaria have emerged that are resistant to some antimalarial drugs.
 This emergence of drug-resistant strains has complicated the treatment and prevention of malaria in tropical countries and in travelers.

-High fever (up to 105 degrees Fahrenheit) with shaking chills
+- high fever (up to 105° F) with shaking chills

 Your doctor may suspect that you have malaria based on your symptoms and your history of foreign travel.
 When your doctor examines you, he or she may find an enlarged spleen because the spleen commonly swells during a malaria infection.